 Unfortunately, the 300 Club concept is dormant.
 We’d very much like to re-activate this as a fun activity for local birders.
 To do so we need someone to become the new champion for it and who would maintain this page of the website (and to whom birders would report their tallies).
 If you would like to volunteer for the job, please send an email to email@example.com

 How many birds have you seen in the Hunter Region?
 Have you seen more than 300 birds?
 If so, welcome to the Hunter 300 Club – and you’re now eligible for a special badge.
 And for those who have made it to the next milestone, there’s also the Hunter 350 Club and a 400 Club (which of course is a rather exclusive one!).

 How to obtain a badge?
-Simply let Dan Williams know what your new total is (email@example.com).
-Your badge will be presented to you by Alan Stuart at the next HBOC meeting or outing that you attend.
+Simply let XXX know what your total.
+Your badge will be presented to you at the next HBOC meeting or outing that you attend.
 You do not have to be a member of HBOC to apply for a badge, and you do not need your list of birds to be peer-reviewed unless you want your tally posted onto this website.
 To make it easier for you to work out your total, you can download a generic checklist and personalise it: see below.

 Hunter Region checklist (Excel spreadsheet): Hunter list BLA taxonomy V1.2 September 2015

 You should note that, as an Affiliate of BirdLife Australia, HBOC uses BirdLife’s V1.2 Working List as the basis for the taxonomy of our Hunter Region checklist.
 This differs from the IOC checklist in use by many birders; however HBOC and BLA are primarily motivated by interests in bird conservation, for which the BLA V1.2 Checklist is more appropriate.
 Within the Hunter Region, the BLA V1.2 list actually is the longer list, since it includes several albatross species which are treated as sub-species by the IOC.